jodadoj/card-game/README.md

 Requires 2/3< players to vote for a person

-## Trial - Mammon is summoned to directly used hard evidence to convict a voted party of a certain crime
+## Trial - Mammon is summoned to directly use hard evidence to convict a voted party of a certain crime

 Evidence is unfalsifiable and guilt is proof of crime

 Important to note which evidence is binding and viewable by Mammon in this way as some "crimes" can't be proven

-Players have no input beyond the choice of what to look for
+Players have no input beyond the choice of what to look for and whether they believe someone is guilty or innocent before evidence is counted

-Lose half the pot
+Those who lose the bet lose half the pot

 People who incorrectly vote pay the cost and may go bust

 Only happens once per game

+Has the chance to wipe out all players

 Fewer people required to make it go